 In addition to the common causes of proteinuric kidney disease in dogs, there are other patterns of glomerular injury that are rare or insufficiently characterized.
-With time, we hope to develop standardized criteria for diagnosis for these diseases and better understand their pathogeneses.
+With time, we hope to develop standardized criteria for diagnosis of these diseases and better understand their pathogeneses.
 Some of these diseases still have clinical features based on what we have gleaned from our database of cases, whereas the rarity of other diseases have precluded our ability to report the relevant clinicopathologic data.

 MESANGIOPROLIFERATIVE GLOMERULONEPHRITIS WITH IMMUNE COMPLEXES

 - Glomerular disease characterized by frequent mesangial hypercellularity (>3 nuclei) and associated mesangial matrix expansion secondary to the presence of immune complex deposits that are themselves limited to mesangial zones.
 Diagnosis requires TEM and IF to verify the presence of the immune complexes.

 - There is often segmental sclerosis observed on histology.

 Cases with mesangial expansion and / or hypercellularity without identifiable immune complex deposits should be given a descriptive diagnosis of “Glomerulopathy characterized by mesangial cell proliferation.”

 - Initial sign is typically moderate to marked proteinuria (UPC > 2), although median UPC is lower than most other categories of glomerular disease, and rare cases can have a UPC as low as 0.5.
 Dogs with mesangioproliferative GN are unlikely to have a UPC higher than ~15, and they are more likely to have normal serum albumin concentration compared with many of the other categories of glomerular disease.

 - Dogs with mesangioproliferative GN are more likely to be non-azotemic at the time of biopsy than other categories of glomerular disease.